in ,

 Untreated Type 1 Diabetes

-In order to help regulate blood sugar levels, diabetes is a chronic illness that needs continuing care.
-Consequences of untreated type 1 diabetes include blindness, renal failure, nerve damage, and other long-term problems.
+Consequences of poorly controlled type 1 diabetes include blindness, renal failure, nerve damage, and other long-term problems.

 People with diabetes may neglect to seek treatment for it.
 High blood sugar symptoms are frequently unnoticeable and simple to ignore.